Muzaffar Shah II of Perak: Dutch conflict

-However, the proposal given by the Dutch Governor to the Sultan of Perak to prohibit other nations from buying tin products was still pending.
-Muzaffar Shah II stated that the matter would be brought to a meeting with the Orang-Orang Besar of Perak first.
-After a long time, the Sultan of Perak continued to be urged by the Dutch Governor to prevent other nations from buying tin products in Perak, but the Sultan remained adamant about not preventing other nations from buying tin in Perak.
-It got to a point where the Sultan of Perak threatened to take back the house that had been given to the Dutch during the reign of Jan Dircxen Puijit.
+However, the proposal to prohibit other nations from buying tin was still pending.
+Muzaffar Shah II stated that the matter would be brought to a meeting with the noblemen of Perak first.
+Muzaffar Shah II was continuing to be urged by the Dutch Governor about the pending proposal, but the Sultan remained adamant about not preventing other nations from buying tin.
+It got to a point where the Muzaffar Shah II threatened to take back the houses that had been given to the Dutch when Puijit first arrived in Perak.

-Because the Sultan did not want to give in to the Dutch's request, the Dutch started looking for ways to block the Javanese, Chinese, and Indians from coming to trade in Perak.
-Several Dutch ships were prepared to blockade the Perak river basin just to prevent the entry of other nations entering Perak to trade.
+Because the Sultan did not want to give in to the Dutch's request, the Dutch started looking for ways to block Javanese, Chinese, and Indian traders from coming to Perak.
+Several Dutch ships were blockading the Perak river basin just to prevent the entry of people entering Perak.

-The restrictions that were made by the Dutch in the Perak river basin were later protested by the Government of Perak.
-Furthermore, the Dutch then went to Aceh to explain their restrictions in Perak and the proposal to block other nations from buying tin in Perak.
-The Acehnese government then instructed the Perakian government to not prevent other nations from buying tin products in Perak.
-This was because the Netherlands could still buy the most tin from Perak.
+The restrictions that were made by the Dutch in the Perak river basin were later protested by the Perak Government.
+Furthermore, the Dutch then went to Aceh to explain their restrictions in Perak.
+The Acehnese then instructed the Perak government to not prevent other nations from buying tin in Perak.
+This was because the Dutch could still buy the most tin from Perak.

-In 1650, Governor-General of the Dutch East Indies Cornelis van der Lijn sent a representative – Joan Truijtman – to Aceh.
-When the Dutch representative arrived in Aceh, they forced Sultana Tajul Alam Safiatuddin Shah to make an agreement with the Dutch that allowed only the Dutch to buy tin products in Perak.
-Sultana Tajul Alam Safiatuddin Shah then accepted the agreement and ordered the government of Perak to obey her orders.
+In 1650, Governor-General Cornelis van der Lijn, sent a representative, Joan Truijtman, to Aceh.
+When he arrived in Aceh, they forced Tajul Alam Safiatuddin Shah to make an agreement with the Dutch that allowed only the Dutch to buy tin in Perak.
+Tajul Alam Safiatuddin Shah accepted the agreement and ordered the Perak government to obey her orders.
 The agreement was signed by both parties on 15 August 1650.
 A year later, the Dutch plant in Kuala Perak was attacked and destroyed by the Malays and many Dutch people were killed as a result of the attack.
-At that moment the Dutch Campaign stopped and no longer traded in Perak.
+At that moment, Dutch encroachment stopped and they no longer traded in Perak.

 Death

-Sultan Muzaffar Shah II ruled Perak for 17 years from 1636 to 1653.
+Muzaffar Shah II ruled Perak for 17 years from 1636 to 1653.
 He died in 1653 with the title Marhum Jalilullah and was buried in Air Mati.